Why Deep-V Hulls Handle Rough Water Better

 Following seas present different challenges, but the sharp stern sections of deep-V designs typically track well and resist the squirrely behavior that can affect flatter hulls when waves approach from behind.

-Variable Deadrise Designs
+Variable Deadrise Design

 Most hulls feature variable deadrise—sharper at the bow, flatter at the stern.
 This design approach captures multiple benefits: the sharp bow sections cut through waves while flatter stern sections provide efficient planing surfaces.